Grants reference

 - ssh:github.com

-Grants from CLI flags are merged with those in agent.yaml.
+Grants from CLI flags are merged with those in moat.yaml.

 Multiple grants